Logitech MX Vertical vs Logitech Lift: Best Ergonomic Mouse

 Hand Size and Ergonomic Fit Verdict

 The most important differentiator is physical dimensions.
 The MX Vertical measures 4.7 inches long and feels substantial, specifically engineered for hands larger than 19cm.
 If you have smaller hands, reaching the scroll wheel requires awkward finger stretching, defeating the ergonomic purpose.
 The Lift is roughly 10% smaller at 4.25 inches long, fitting hands under 19cm perfectly.
-Both utilize the identical 57-degree angle that mimics a natural handshake position to decompress the carpal tunnel.
+Both share the identical 57-degree angle that mimics a natural handshake position to decompress the carpal tunnel.
 Verdict: Tie.
-It strictly depends on measuring your hand size before purchasing.
+Your choice relies entirely on measuring your hand size before purchasing.

 Switch Mechanism and Click Noise Comparison